 The Group's lead product candidate NOX-A12 targets a key chemokine in the TME, CXCL12, also known as stromal cell-derived factor-1 (SDF-1), that is naturally involved in the migration of blood cells and in cancer acts as a communication bridge between tumor cells and their environment (Source: Guo et al., 2015).
-For example, while CXCL12 and other chemokines generally attract cells, it is now understood that under certain conditions of very high local concentrations that can be found in some solid tumors, CXCL12 can act as a repulsive factor for cytotoxic or killer T cells, which are key cells types of the immune system (Source: Feig, 13; Joyce & Fearon, 2015; Poznansky et al., 2000 & Lee et al., 2009).
-NOX-A12 offers a complementary mode of action to other treatments including the current standard of care and the latest immuno-oncology therapeutics, such as immune checkpoint inhibitors and CAR-T approaches.
+For example, while CXCL12 and other chemokines generally attract cells, it is now understood that under certain conditions of very high local concentrations that can be found in some solid tumors, CXCL12 can act as a repulsive factor for cytotoxic or killer T cells, which are key cells types of the immune system (Source: Feig, 2013; Joyce & Fearon, 2015; Poznansky et al., 2000 & Lee et al., 2009).
+NOX-A12 offers a complementary mode of action to other treatments including the current standard of care and the latest immunooncology therapeutics, such as immune checkpoint inhibitors and CAR-T approaches.
 Thus, the Group believes that NOX-A12 has specific characteristics that make it highly suitable as a partner drug in various cancer combination therapies.
 The Group believes that combination with NOX-A12 will increase the efficacy of cancer treatments without adding significant side effects.
 Therefore, the Group believes NOX-A12 is positioned to be a combination partner for a wide range of cancer treatments.
-The Group has developed plans to develop NOX-A12 for three therapeutic settings in three distinct ways, based on the financing available:
+The Group has developed plans to develop NOX-A12 therapeutic settings in two distinct ways, based on the financing available:

-- In advanced solid tumors, such as metastatic colorectal and pancreatic cancer, in combination with immune checkpoint inhibitors, to destroy tumor immune privilege to unleash the full potential of tumor immunotherapy; - In brain cancer, in combination with radiotherapy, to block recruitment of bone marrow-derived "repair" cells into the tumor to prevent re-growth; and - In blood cancers, such as MM, in combination with the latest available treatments, to target the protective niches for blood cancer cells to make them more vulnerable to therapy.
+- In advanced solid tumors, such as metastatic colorectal and pancreatic cancer, in combination with immune checkpoint inhibitors, to destroy tumor immune privilege to unleash the full potential of tumor immunotherapy; - In brain cancer, in combination with radiotherapy, to block recruitment of bone marrow-derived "repair" cells into the tumor to prevent re-growth.